Whirlpool® Washer and Dryer in a laundry room

 4. Use HE detergent

 Using high-efficiency (HE) detergents helps get your clothes clean while producing less suds and using less water than traditional laundry detergent when used in an HE washing machine.
+High-efficiency laundry detergent is specifically formulated for high-efficiency washing machines, allowing you to reach an optimal cleansing in low water levels and a shorter cycle.

 5. Use the right amount of laundry detergent